 A faculty advisor is assigned to each student during orientation.
 The faculty advisor is selected based on the student's area of research interest.

-- Students meet with their assigned faculty advisor to discuss progression and guidance. - Students complete a questionnaire identifying their research interest to support their work on the Qualifying Exam (students will work with their advisor during this process).
+- Students meet with their assigned faculty advisor to discuss progression and guidance. - Students identify their research interest to support their work on the Qualifying Exam (students will work with their advisor during this process).

 Second Year